rmFlynn/rule_adjectives/README.md

 This is a temporary method of installation while the program is in beta, but a better method will be created after that.

+# Notes
+ * You must annotate with DRAM.1.4 or newer using the **FeGenie** database, for iron annotations to work correctly.
+If you don't iclued this database Iron annotations will not be made.
+ * Also!
+You must annotate with DRAM.1.4 or newer using the **Sulfer** database, for sulfer annotations to work correctly.
+If you don't iclued this database sulfer annotations will not be made.
+ * If you are in Wrighton lab using zenith you can access annotations in the scripts' environment, contact Rory Flynn if you have trouble accessing the scripts' environment.
+ * If you are in the wrighton lab you can use the dram2 beta to add these genes.
+See the air tabe for instructions on how to use this script.
+ * Tree based improvements are in the works.

 ## Use

 Currently you can annotate genomes and print out cause plots.